gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 Then, we will need to setup the workbegin handler to

-1. Dump the stats for the KVM fast-forwarding portion\
+1. Dump the stats at the end of the KVM fast-forwarding
 2. Switch from the KVM CPU to the TIMING CPU
 3. Reset stats
-4. Schedule an exit event when any thread executes 100,000 instructions
+4. Schedule an exit event after running for 1000,000,000 Ticks
 5. Fall back to simulation

 ---